-The Chalke, which occupied the area right next to the Augustaion, had several levels of windows.
-Inside the palace itself, the different rooms were decorated with great luxury, sometimes showing a dramatic effect.
+The Chalke which occupied the area right next to the Augustaion had several levels of windows.
+Inside the palace itself, the different rooms were decorated with great luxury sometimes showing a dramatic effect.
 The great hall of the Magnaura and the Chrysotriklinos were the biggest of the palace and were used mainly as reception halls.
-The great hall of the Magnaura was famous for its great solemnity, and was used only for exceptional occasions.
-It retained the original basilical layout from Roman times, with three naves and the throne at the end of the room.
-The Chrysotriklinos, however, was genuinely Byzantine, with octagonal floor plan and eight apses which supported a dome.
-One of the apses served as the emperor’s dressing room; another was used as an oratory; in a third the jewels of the treasure were exposed; and at the bottom, inside another apse, was the imperial throne guarded at its feet by two golden lions, and behind it stood a banana plant, also in solid gold, with its leaves full of birds.
+The great hall of the Magnaura was famous for its great solemnity and used only for exceptional occasions.
+It retained the original basilical layout from Roman times with three naves and the throne at the end of the room.
+The Chrysotriklinos, however, was genuinely Byzantine with octagonal floor plan and eight apses which supported a dome.
+One of the apses served as the emperor’s dressing room, another was used as an oratory, in a third the jewels of the treasure were exposed, and at the end, inside another apse, was the imperial throne guarded at its feet by two golden lions and behind it stood a banana plant, also in solid gold, with its leaves full of birds.

 The Imperial Palace was almost abandoned in the twelfth century: by then the emperors preferred another palace, called the Blachernae, near the Golden Horn and the city’s walls.
 Little is known about this palace of Blachernae, called Tekfur Saray by the Turks, we only know that in the general layout of its doors and windows was a clear influence of Latin, romantic, and western styles.